 Scranton has a long tradition of academic excellence, with success across a range of student scholarship.
-Since 1972, 139 graduates – including three in 2012 – have earned Fulbrights or other prestigious international fellowships.
-For seven years the University has been named a “top producer” of Fulbright awards for American students.
-In the past decade, our students have also earned five Truman and 10 Goldwater scholarships.
+Since 1972, 144 graduates – including five in 2013 – have earned Fulbrights or other prestigious international fellowships.
+For eight years the University has been named a “top producer” of Fulbright awards for American students.
+In the past 11 years, our students have also earned six Truman and 11 Goldwater scholarships.

 #4 Adventure4 of 11

 Carrying on a tradition that spans over three decades, Scranton students from nearly every undergraduate degree 56 different program areas have studied abroad in 41 different countries since 2005.
 The most popular destinations are Italy, Mexico, England, Australia, Spain and Ireland.

 #5 Athletic Excellence5 of 11

 The University’s NCAA Division III intercollegiate athletics program has produced 31 CoSIDA Academic All-Americans since 1981.
 In addition, Scranton has recorded 17 conference titles since the Landmark Conference began competition in 2007.